lunadu321/Tools_and_Methods_A1/README.md

-# Project: Genre Preferences Across Cultures
+# Project: Film Genre Preferences Across Cultures

 ## Overview

 This project aims to explore and analyze genre preferences in films across different cultures.
-The investigation will delve into how cultural factors influence audience preferences for specific film genres.
-By examining existing research and leveraging quantitative analysis, the project seeks to identify trends, variations, and potential cultural influences on genre choices.
+The investigation will delve into whether and how cultural factors influence audience preferences for specific film genres.
+By examining existing research and developing quantitative analysis, the project seeks to identify trends, variations, and potential cultural influences on genre choices.

-## Context
+## Background

-Existing research in film studies has touched upon cultural influences on audience reception and genre preferences.
-Scholars such as [Author1] (Year) and [Author2] (Year) have explored the intersection of cultural context and film genre, suggesting that certain cultural elements may shape audience preferences.
-However, a comprehensive cross-cultural analysis is needed to provide a nuanced understanding of these dynamics.
+I am particularly interested in movies and how they are percieved in different cultures.
+Existing research in film studies has already explored cultural influences on audience reception and genre preferences.
+For example, by analyzing data from movie review website and box office revenue, [Chiu et al (2019)](https://www.emerald.com/insight/content/doi/10.1108/IMR-06-2018-0190/full/html) found that Chinese audience are not as interested in comedy and drama as American.
+Following their approach, I want to see how audiences across the world might have different genre preferences.

 ## Research Question